Nancy O'Malley

-Nancy O'Malley was the District Attorney for Alameda County, California.
+Nancy O'Malley is an American attorney who served as the 29th district attorney of Alameda County from 2009 to 2023.

 Biography

+O’Malley graduated from Carondelet High School in 1971.

-O'Malley was appointed as DA for Alameda County in 2009 by the board of supervisors when her predecessor retired.
+O'Malley was appointed Alameda County district attorney in 2009 by the Board of Supervisors when her predecessor, Tom Orloff, retired.
 She ran unopposed in 2010 and 2014.

 In November 2017, O'Malley investigated a high-profile shooting of a pregnant teenager by Fremont police officers.
 While investigating the case, she accepted a $10,000 contribution from the Fremont police union, which was the largest single contribution that she had at that point received from a police union.
 One of the police officers who shot the teenager was the president of the Fremont police union.
 She later cleared the Fremont police officers, including the union president, of any wrongdoing in the shooting.